Compliance to Competitive Advantage with Audit-Ready DCF Solutions

 For commodities such as palm oil and soy, we leverage our proprietary concession and CAR databases to establish traceability linkages between mills and production areas.

-Using high-resolution forest baselines and deforestation detection, we calculate verified DCF percentages and identify deforestation exposure linked to known supply sources.
+Using high-resolution nature baselines and deforestation detection, we calculate verified DCF percentages and identify deforestation exposure linked to known supply sources.

 Option 3